-Following on from our post detailing tbe Warco installation of lathe & milling machines at Prospects College, we’re looking back on details of another comprehensive machine tool set up we provided at the JCB Academy in Staffordshire.
+Following on from our post detailing the Warco installation of lathes & milling machines at Prospects College, we’d like to share some details of another comprehensive machine tool set up we provided at the JCB Academy in Staffordshire.

-As part of the process of establishing the unrivalled facilities, we were were asked to equip large scale workshops tying in with the Academy’s aim of creating a truly 21st century learning centre for engineering.
-The JCB Academy asked for workshops fully equipped for work on real-life engineering projects, and we were happy to provide a completely bespoke installation of Warco machinery.
+As part of the process of establishing the facilities, we were were asked to equip large scale workshops in keeping with the JCB Academy’s aim of creating a truly renowned learning centre for engineering.
+They were after workshops fully equipped for work on real-life engineering projects, and we were happy to provide a completely bespoke installation of Warco machinery.

 Here are some photos of Warco machines in place just after being fitted and installed.
-Note that rather than the usual Warco green and yellow, as requested all machinery was supplied in bespoke JCB themed colours.
+Note that rather than the usual Warco green, as part of the request we supplied all machinery in bespoke JCB themed colours.

-JCB Academy was officially opened by Their Royal Highnesses The Prince of Wales and The Duchess of Cornwall (you can read more about the opening here and here), and is now in its second academic year of training a new generation of engineers and business leaders – something we’re proud to have been a part of.
+JCB Academy was officially opened by The Prince of Wales and The Duchess of Cornwall, you can read more about the opening on the BBC news site here.
+It’s now in its second academic year of training a new generation of engineers and business leaders – something we’re proud to have been a part of.